Hunain0786/Olist-Brazilian-Marketplace-CaseStudy/Readme.md

 ## Detailed Analysis & Conclusions

-For a deep dive into the motivation, technical approach, evaluation metrics, and business insights of each model, please refer to the following documents:
+For a deep dive into the motivation, technical approach, evaluation metrics, and business **insights**,**limitations** of each model, please refer to the following documents:

 *   **[Seller Performance & Clustering Analysis](./notebooks/Revenue_Concentration_Analysis/conclusion.md)**: Explore I we transitioned from revenue-based to behavioural clustering to support high-potential sellers.
 *   **[Delivery Delay Prediction Analysis](./notebooks/Delayed_Delivery/conclusion.md)**: Understand the impact of delays on customer satisfaction and the business value of predicting delivery times.